Harold Lowe: Early years

-Harold Lowe was born in Llanrhos, Caernarvonshire, Wales on 21 November 1882, the fourth of eight children, born to George and Harriet Lowe.
-His father had ambitions for him to be apprenticed to a successful Liverpool businessman, but Harold Lowe was determined to go to sea.
+Harold Godfrey Lowe was born in Llanrhos, Caernarfonshire, Wales, on 21 November 1882, the fourth of eight children, born to George Edward and Emma Harriette Quick.
+His father had ambitions for him to be apprenticed to a successful Liverpool businessman, but Lowe was determined to go to sea.
 At 14, he ran away from his home in Barmouth where he had attended school and joined the Merchant Navy, serving along the West African Coast.
 Lowe started as a ship's boy aboard the Welsh coastal schooners as he worked to attain his certifications.
 In 1906, he passed his certification and gained his second mate's certificate, then in 1908, he attained his first mate's certificate.
 By the time he started with the White Star Line, in 1911, he had gained his Master's certificate and, in his own words, "experience with pretty well every ship afloat – the different classes of ships afloat – from the schooner to the square-rigged sailing vessel, and from that to steamships, and of all sizes."
 He served as third officer on White Star's the Belgic and the Tropic before being transferred to Titanic as Fifth Officer in 1912.
-Despite his numerous years at sea, however, the maiden voyage of the Titanic was to be his first transatlantic crossing.
+Despite his numerous years at sea, the maiden voyage of the Titanic was to be his first transatlantic crossing.

 Aboard the Titanic

 Like the ship's other junior officers, Lowe reported to White Star's Liverpool offices at nine o'clock in the morning on 26 March 1912, and travelled to board Titanic at Belfast the following day.
 On sailing day (10 April), Lowe assisted (among other things) in the lowering of two of the starboard lifeboats to satisfy the Board of Trade that Titanic met safety regulations.
 When Titanic departed Southampton at noon, Lowe was on the bridge, relaying messages to various parts of the ship by telephone.
-He claimed he felt like an outsider while aboard the Titanic as he had never worked with the other officers before and they had all travelled over the Atlantic before while he hadn't.
+He claimed he felt like an outsider while aboard the Titanic as he had never worked with the other officers before, and they had all travelled over the Atlantic before while he had not.

+White Star operated a watchkeeping system whereby the three senior officers worked the same four-hour watches in every 12-hour period while the junior officers stood the traditional system of four hours on/four hours off with the rest of the Titanic's deck department.
+This was divided into two watches (designated Port and Starboard) and pairs of junior officers were assigned to each watch.
+Lowe was assigned to the Port Watch, standing duties with Third Officer Herbert Pitman.